edespino/cloudberry-site/docs/functions/index.md

 <DocCardList />
 ```

-## Cloudberry Database function types
+## Apache Cloudberry function types

-Cloudberry Database evaluates functions and operators used in SQL expressions.
-Some functions and operators are only allowed to run on the coordinator since they could lead to inconsistencies in Cloudberry Database segment instances.
-This table describes the Cloudberry Database Function Types.
+Apache Cloudberry evaluates functions and operators used in SQL expressions.
+Some functions and operators are only allowed to run on the coordinator since they could lead to inconsistencies in Apache Cloudberry segment instances.
+This table describes the Apache Cloudberry Function Types.

 |Function Type|Cloudberry Support|Description|Comments|
 |-------------|-----------------|-----------|--------|